Tiago Ameller PRO said about 4 years ago on The Stimulus 2.0 Tutorial :

 touch tmp/restart.txt

-Simon Kiteley PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :
+Simon Kiteley PRO said about 4 years ago on The Stimulus 2.0 Tutorial :

 This is great.
 I am totally loving Stimulus.
 So many complicated server and javascript things are being replaced by much simpler stimulus controllers.